millierni/vm-gpu-passthrough/README.md

   sudo nano /usr/local/bin/vfio-pci-override.sh
   ```
 - Add this into `vfio-pci-override.sh`
-  - `lspci -vnn` to find the GPU PCI buses and modify the DEVS array
+  - `lspci -v` to find the GPU PCI buses and modify the DEVS array
   ```
   {